Morteza1814/CENT/README.md

-# Artifcat of the CENT Paper, ASPLOS 2025
+# Artifact of the CENT Paper, ASPLOS 2025

-This repository provides the following artifact required for the evaluation of the **CENT**, "PIM is All You Need: A CXL-Enabled GPU-Free System for LLM Inference" paper published in ASPLOS 2025:
+This repository provides the following artifact required for the evaluation of **CENT**, "PIM is All You Need: A CXL-Enabled GPU-Free System for LLM Inference" paper published in ASPLOS 2025:

 ## Dependencies